Employment

 Actual positive impacts

 The preservation of existing jobs and the orientation towards the creation of new ones is a strategic Company choice in order to achieve its growth in all sectors directly or indirectly related to its activities.
-As an employer, MYTILINEOS contributes to one of the most widely accepted social goals, namely the improvement of living standards through full and secure employment and decent work.
+As an employer, Metlen contributes to one of the most widely accepted social goals, namely the improvement of living standards through full and secure employment and decent work.
 The working practices applied by the Company comply as a minimum with all applicable legislation and respect the fundamental principles as defined in the International Labour Organization's (ILO) Declaration on Fundamental Principles and Rights at Work.
-In addition, the development, management and retention of human resources, through the application of inclusive practices, characterised by equal opportunities and respect for Human Rights, in accordance with the main pillars of MYTILINEOS’ Human Rights Policy, has direct positive impacts such as: the high rate of retention of full-time employees, the absence of labour rights violations, the Company's proven growth and competitiveness, its contribution to curbing unemployment locally and nationally, the strengthening of the economy of its local communities and the enhancement of employability in the country's industrial sector.
+In addition, the development, management and retention of human resources, through the application of inclusive practices, characterised by equal opportunities and respect for Human Rights, in accordance with the main pillars of Metlen’ Human Rights Policy, has direct positive impacts such as: the high rate of retention of full-time employees, the absence of labour rights violations, the Company's proven growth and competitiveness, its contribution to curbing unemployment locally and nationally, the strengthening of the economy of its local communities and the enhancement of employability in the country's industrial sector.

 Potential negative impacts